robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 ???
 In summary, we discussed why we want to construct DFDs, how to construct DFDs and how to refine and simplify DFDs.

+Here is the big takeaway, and I said it before: Most attacks come through data, and these attacks are interested in going after data in the system.
+So design analysis for security is most effective when done from a data-flow perspective.

-In the next video we will look at how we can use DFDs to identify threats.
+In the next video we will look at how we can use DFDs to automatically identify threats.

 ---
 class: middle, center